kunalramchurn/Machine-learning-Algorithms/README.md

-This repository aims at explaining in simple terms the logics behind traditional machine learning models,methodologies and interpreting the model results, and generating insights using the Scikit-Learn Library in Python.The contents in this repository is personalized and curated to effectively interpret the modelling pipelines.
+This repository aims at explaining in simple terms the functions,logics,and mechanisms behind traditional machine learning models,methodologies and interpreting the model results, and generating insights using the Scikit-Learn Library in Python.The contents in this repository is personalized and curated to effectively interpret the modelling pipelines.
+The projects also sheds light on data preprocessing, feature engineering and scaling and exploratory data analysis.

 ## Supervised Learning Techniques